 When you eventually sell your home, it may be helpful to have a record of your home improvement expenses.
 Because people often own their homes for decades, this is an area where a lot of records and receipts are lost.
-Here is what you need to know.
+Here is what you need to know about tracking home improvements.

 At the time of a home sale, the difference between your purchase price and your sale price is a taxable capital gain.
 Luckily for most people, there is a significant capital gains exclusion from the IRS: $250,000 (single) or $500,000 (married), for your primary residence.
 If your gain falls below this amount, you will not owe any taxes.
 In order to qualify, the property must have been your primary residence for at least two of the previous five years, and you must not have taken this exclusion for another property for two years.